keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

     argocd app sync carts-production
     ```

 1. Check whether the hook triggered Keptn.
-Therefore, go to Keptn's Bridge and check whether there is
+Therefore, go to Keptn Bridge and check whether there is
 a `sh.keptn.events.deployment-finished` event.
-You can access it by a port-forward from your local machine to the Kubernetes cluster:
+If you have not exposed the Bridge yet, execute the following command:

     ```console
-    kubectl port-forward svc/bridge -n keptn 9000:8080
+    keptn configure bridge --action=expose
     ```
-    The Keptn's Bridge is then available on: http://localhost:9000.
+    > The Keptn Bridge is then available on: `https://bridge.keptn.YOUR.DOMAIN/`

-1. Follow the events in the Keptn's Bridge.
+1. Follow the events in the Keptn Bridge.

 1. The new version (i.e. the `canary`) as well as the released version (i.e. the `primary`) of the `carts` service are exposed via a LoadBalancer.
 In order to access the website of the `carts` service, query the external IPs of the LoadBalancer: